"The guidebook [that Ehler and Douvere] co-authored in 2009, Marine

 Ehler, Charles N., 2010.
 Summary of the Conference.
 Future Use of the Polish Maritime Areas for Economic and Ecological Purposes.
 Instytut Morski w Gdansku: Gdansk, Poland. pp. 17-21.
 (English and Polish)

 Ehler, Charles N., and Fanny Douvere, 2009.
 Marine Spatial Planning: A Step-by-Step Approach toward Ecosystem-based Management.
 IOC Manual & Guides No. 53, IOCAM Dossier No. 6.
 Intergovernmental Oceanographic Commission, UNESCO: Paris, France.
-99 p. (translated into Russian, Chinese, Vietnamese, Portuguese and Spanish)
+99 p. (translated into Russian, Chinese, Vietnamese, Portuguese, Spanish, and most recently, French in 2020)

 Wiggin, Jack; Uiterwyk, Kristin; Bliven, Steve; Hellin, Dan; Duff, John; Terkla, David; Bowen, Robert E.; Rosenberg, Andrew A.; Harrington, Jennie; Swasey, Jill H.; Iudicello, Suzanne; O’Boyle, Robert; Hoagland, Porter; Kite-Powell, Hauke L.; Jin, Di; Courtney, Fara; Delaney, Rich; Hughes, Pat; Dalton, Tracey Morin; Orenstein, Suzanne Goulet; Ehler, Charles N.; Douvere, Fanny; Kaufman, Les; McCaffrey, Charles T. Jr.; Napoli, Nicholas; Moura, Stephanie; and Starbuck, Kim, 2009.
 Planning Framework Options for The Massachusetts Ocean Plan.
 Urban Harbors Institute Publications.
 Paper 4. http://scholarworks.umb.edu/uhi_pubs/4